Skip to main content

 Cardiology

-During this two week rotation, residents work with the cardiology practice at Highland Hospital.
-Residents have an opportunity to choose whether they’d like to focus their time in cardiology on outpatient visits or with the inpatient consultation team.
+During this two-week rotation, residents work with the cardiology practice at Highland Hospital and other sites within the University of Rochester system.
+Residents split their time between outpatient cardiology sessions and seeing patients with the inpatient consultation team.
 In addition to weekly EKG rounds at Noon Conference at Highland, there are cardiology teaching sessions on inpatient medicine rotations.

 Geriatrics

 Training in geriatrics is a significant strength of the Family Medicine Residency Program and occurs in one of two designated sites with direct supervision by family medicine geriatric faculty.
 In addition to providing continuity care for patients in nursing homes, a full block of geriatric medicine in the third year provides training in geriatric mental health care, rehabilitation, comprehensive assessment, and end-of-life care as well as a more intensive experience in day-to-day nursing home care.
 From clinic patient panels, residents participate in functional assessments and home visits for their elderly patients.
-In addition, Highland Hospital has a medicine floor devoted entirely to acute care for the elderly.
-It has become a national model for elder care.
-Care is supervised by geriatric medicine attendings.
+Highland Hospital has a medicine floor devoted entirely to acute care for the elderly that has become a national model for elder care.
+A new palliative care unit was also opened in 2024.
+In addition to these dedicated experiences, residents gain significant experience caring for older adult patients during their inpatient medicine rotations.

 Electives are available for residents with an interest in geriatrics and many of our graduates have gone on to the Geriatrics Fellowship available here at URMC.